 Some students have difficulties in returning to school.
 In such circumstances we may need to refer the student to other agencies.

 We work alongside North Somerset Vulnerable Learners Service, Social Workers, Education Welfare Officers, Health Professionals, colleagues from the Child Adolescent Mental Health Service (CAMHS), Educational Psychologists, Clinical Psychologists and Teachers in schools in order to meet the individual needs of each student.

 After a long absence sometimes a gradual return to school works best.
 A planning meeting at the mainstream school will decide how best to re-include a student successfully.
 In some cases, it may be appropriate for Tuition Teachers and/or Teaching Assistants to support students back into mainstream schools.

 It is a legal requirement that school age students receive education.
 We adapt the curriculum to suit individual circumstances.

 The amount of hours a student is able to access per week is determined by the referring health professional.
 We expect students to attend for the agreed hours and parents/carers to encourage students to keep to their agreed timetable.

 The Campus Student Family Liaison Officer, will monitor student attendance and discuss with parents / carers accordingly.

-Transport in a taxi or a North Somerset VLC minibus may be provided.
+Transport in a taxi or a North Somerset minibus may be provided.